mdaser/pine64/15-u-boot/README.md

 [U-Boot Sunxi](https://github.com/linux-sunxi/u-boot-sunxi/wiki)

-The above pages describe how to set up an SD card which may be booted by an Alwinner SoC/CPU.
+The above pages describe how to set up an SD card which may be booted by an Allwinner SoC/CPU.

 The card layout is: